-Murder and Nonnegligent Manslaughter is defined asthe willful (non-negligent) killing of one human being by another.
+Murder and Nonnegligent Manslaughter Is defined as the willful (non-negligent) killing of one human being by another.

-Justifiable homicideis defined as and limited to the killing of a felon by a peace officer in the line of duty, or the killing of a felon during the commission of a felony, by a private citizen.
+Justifiable homicide (which is defined as and limited to the killing of a felon by a peace officer in the line of duty, or the killing of a felon during the commission of a felony, by a private citizen)

-Manslaughter by Negligence's defined as the killing f another person through gross negligence.
+Manslaughter by Negligence is defined as the killing of another person through gross negligence.

-Sexual Assault (Sex Offenses)Any sexual act directedigainst another person, without the consent of the victim, including instances where the victim is incapable of giving consent
+Sexual Assault (Sex Offenses).
+Any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent

-Rape is the penetration, no matter how slight, the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+Rapo is the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
 This offense includes the rape of both males and females.

-Fondling is the touching of the private body parts another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity
+Fondling is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity

-Incest is sexual intercourse between persons who arrelated to each other within the degrees wherein marriage is prohibited by law.
+Incost is sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-Statutory Rapeis sexual intercourse with a persowho is under the statutory age of consent.
+Statutory Rape is sexual intercourse with a person who is under the statutory age of consent.